webrecorder/browsertrix-crawler/README.md

 ### Behaviors

 Browsertrix Crawler also supports automatically running customized in-browser behaviors.
 The behaviors auto-play videos (when possible), and auto-fetch content that is not loaded by default, and also run custom behaviors on certain sites.

 Behaviors to run can be specified via a comma-separated list passed to the `--behaviors` option.
 All behaviors are enabled by default, the equivalent of `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.
 To enable only a single behavior, such as autoscroll, use `--behaviors autoscroll`.

 The site-specific behavior (or autoscroll) will start running after the page is finished its initial load (as defined by the `--waitUntil` settings).
 The behavior will then run until finished or until the behavior timeout is exceeded.
 This timeout can be set (in seconds) via the `--behaviorTimeout` flag (90 seconds by default).
 Setting the timeout to 0 will allow the behavior to run until it is finished.

 See [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for more info on all of the currently available behaviors.

+With version 0.9.0, Browsertrix Crawler includes a `--pageExtraDelay`/`--delay` option, which can be used to have the crawler sleep for a configurable number of seconds after behaviors before moving on to the next page.

 ### Screenshots